Scalloped Potato Kale Gratin

 Can I use non-dairy milk or lower fat milk?

-Because the thickening needed I do not recommend simply substituting a low fat, or non-dairy milk.
+Because the thickening technique I do not recommend simply substituting a low fat, or non-dairy milk because it is more likely to break or curdle.
 Instead, try this Vegan Scalloped Potatoes from Nora Cooks, designed for those types of milks.

 Why did my scalloped potatoes curdle?

-A common cause of a curdled dairy based sauce is too high of a heat.
-Using heavy cream, due to the high fat content, in this recipe should prevent that.
-Avoid the highest setting on your burners, and the temptation to crank the oven up for quicker cooking.
+A common cause of a curdled dairy based sauce is too high of a heat or low fat dairy.
+Heavy cream, due to the high fat content, prevents that, but avoid the highest setting on your burners, and the temptation to crank the oven up for quicker cooking.

 Whatever you choose to serve this with and whoever you decide to share this, you’ll be more than happy!
-I sincerely hope you enjoy this recipe, until next time, Happy Eating!
+I sincerely hope you enjoy this super creamy, simple potato kale bake.
+Check out my other delicious side dishes while you’re here!

 Mikayla M.